Sync data

 2. Build the sync pipeline

-After configuring the business flow, double-click the ods_user_info_d_2oss_spark and ods_raw_log_d_2oss_spark Data Integration nodes.
-Configure sync tasks to move user data and user logs to private OSS.
-Then, use the ods_raw_log_d_spark and ods_user_info_d_spark nodes with Spark SQL code to create external tables that access the OSS-stored data.
+Double-click the ods_user_info_d_2oss_spark and ods_raw_log_d_2oss_spark Data Integration nodes to configure sync tasks that move user data and user logs to private OSS.
+Then, configure the ods_raw_log_d_spark and ods_user_info_d_spark nodes with Spark SQL code to create external tables that access the synced data.

 Sync user data and logs to OSS data source

-Use Data Integration to sync the provided user data and user logs to a directory in your private OSS object storage Bucket.
+Sync the provided user data and user logs to a directory in your private OSS Bucket by using Data Integration.

 Configure user log sync to OSS

-Use an offline data integration task to fetch user log data from the platform’s HttpFile data source and sync it to a private OSS data source.
+Fetch user log data from the platform’s HttpFile data source and sync it to a private OSS data source by using an offline data integration task.

-Synchronize log information from the HttpFile data source to the self-managed OSS.
+Synchronize the log data from the HttpFile data source to the self-managed OSS.

 1. On the DataStudio page, double-click the ods_raw_log_d_2oss_spark node to open its configuration page.